top of page

 No childcare?
 We've got you covered.

-full-time spaces in our Mary T. Wellcome Child Development Center.
+We understand that our clients often lack the resources and support they need to successfully complete this program.
+One of the most common barriers is a lack of childcare.
+For this reason, we reserve 10 full-time spaces in our Mary T. Wellcome Child Development Center.
 There, kids spend weekdays learning the important early childhood skills that will prepare them for success in school and in life.
 We also ensure that staff are available to take care of children while parents attend groups.

 We know that rebuilding and restoring balance after trauma is a difficult process, and Phyllis Wheatley Community Center is here to help.